yoprobotics/ai-sales-agent/BUILD_FIX_LOG.md

    - Replaced incompatible regex with ES5-compatible solution
    - Updated TypeScript target to ES2020 for modern features

+6. **React Query DevTools import** ✅
+   - Removed optional ReactQueryDevtools import
+   - Package was not installed and is only needed for development
+   - Commented out the import to prevent build errors

 ## 🛠️ Configuration Required in Vercel

 ### Environment Variables to Set: